Quickstart

 3. What happens automatically

-Connecting a repo for the first time triggers a fixed sequence — you don't submit these jobs by hand, and the repo page shows live progress (discovering your codebase, then running the initial audit) so you can follow along:
+Connecting your first repo starts one job for you — you don't submit it by hand, and the repo page shows live progress so you can follow along:

-- Discovery runs the moment a repo is registered.
+- Discovery runs the moment your first repository is registered (and on any public repository you add by URL).
 It profiles the repo — architecture, conventions, how-to knowledge — and stores that context in your workspace.
+Repositories you add after that don't discover on their own: run Discovery from the repo's Discovery tab when you're ready.

 4. Read your first findings

-When the checklist reaches Findings ready, open the repo's findings list.
+Run your first audit from the repo page once discovery finishes (the audit button is disabled until then), and open the repo's findings list when it completes.
 Each one is an observation with a stable ref like HYRAX-42, a priority (P0–P3), a category, a description of what's wrong and why, and the file locations it touches.
 From there you can open an observation, click Fix to have Hyrax open a pull request, or dismiss anything not worth acting on — your triage is remembered when audits re-run.

 Connecting public repositories

 You can point Hyrax at a public GitHub repository by URL without installing the App on the upstream org.
 These repos run read-only: audits and discovery work, and reviews run with results shown in Hyrax (nothing posts to GitHub) — but write-back workflows like Fix and Publish need the App installed.
-Adding public repos by URL is available on Team (ask us if you need it sooner).
+Adding public repos by URL is available on every plan.
 See Public & private repositories.

 Next steps